cybersader/WebsiteTechMiner-py/README.md

 - Default without flags
 - Unlimited domains in command

+### 🐛 Bugs & TODOs
+- Stop WTM if you run out of API credits for all tools
+- Error fidelity on error prints
+- Multiple API tokens in config file or some csv file
+- More fields from APIs to csv
+- Ability to use flags for fields
+- Unlimited domains on command line
+- http and https flags
+- Default command with domains after
+- Add throttling features for when requests start dropping Wapp and BW

 ### 🌐 Discovery
 - Recursive Subdomain discovery option
 - Connected website discovery